Table of contents

 - Verbal praise delivered with enthusiasm ( “wow!
 Great job!)

-- Activity (tickles, tag, swing, trampoline, etc)
+- An engaging play activity (tickles, tag, swing, trampoline, etc)

 - Food item (small snack, candy, cookie- with parent permission)

 - Break from “working”

 The idea is to keep it interesting and to make it feel rewarding and fun.
 If it doesn’t feel rewarding and fun, then it isn’t positive and the child will not feel like completing any of the tasks during a session.
 Momentum during a session is part of keeping it positive.